-Data availability: The cloud microphysical datasets are available on Zenodo (https://doi.org/10.5281/zenodo.7075925).
+Data availability: The cloud microphysical datasets will be available 480 on Zenodo (https://zenodo.org/).

-- Author contribution: AK performed conceptualization, data collection and data analysis and drafting the paper, PD interpretation of INP and ice particle concentration, IH data processing, MW organizing the Convair-580 flight operation, collection and processing radar data, EW, DS, MD arranging BAIRS-2 field campaign, writing, reviewing, and editing the manuscript. - Competing interests: The authors declare that they have no conflict of interest. - 320 Acknowledgements: Many thanks to NRCC and ECCC tech personal for the integration of the airborne instrumentation onboard the NRCC Convair-580, probes' maintenance, and data collection.
+- 300 Author contribution: AK performed conceptualization, data collection and data analysis and drafting the paper, PD interpretation of INP and ice particle concentration, IH data processing, MW organizing the Convair-580 flight operation, collection and processing radar data, EW, DS, MD arranging BAIRS-2 field campaign, writing, reviewing, and editing the manuscript. - Competing interests: The authors declare that they have no conflict of interest. - 305 Acknowledgements: Many thanks to NRCC and ECCC tech personal for the integration of the airborne instrumentation onboard the NRCC Convair-580, probes' maintenance, and data collection.
 Special thanks to the NRCC pilots Anthony Brown and Robert Erdos for operation of the NRCC Convair-580 during the data collection.
 This work was supported by ECCC, NRCC, MIT and FAA.